I didn’t realize that the last box would be the heaviest

 I guess the week you yanked me from the car

-Was the week you did so well, driving your Vega to first place.
+was the week you drove your Vega to first place.

-The house looks deserted, the grounds are unkempt and unloved.
+The house looks deserted, the grounds unkempt and unloved.

-Summer heat has burned the lilac bush I finally grew and turned my roses brown.
+Summer heat has burned the lilac bush and turned my roses brown.

-Flowers struggle among the weeds and most of them have died, died to set me free.
+Flowers struggle among the weeds, most have died, died to set me free.

 The angel trumpets and morning glories alone proclaim